-• Absolute - Manually specify any speed limit between 20 and 140 mph (30 and 240 km/h).
+• Absolute - Manually specify any speed limit between 30 and 240 km/h.

 NOTE: Speed Assist is not always accurate.
 In some situations, the location of a road can be miscalculated and Speed Assist can display a speed for a directly adjacent road that may have a different speed limit.
 For example, Speed Assist can assume Model S is on a controlled-access highway when it is actually on a nearby surface street, and vice versa.